mahdishafiei/HospitalStaff-MentalHealth-Clustering/README.md

 # Mental health outcomes of hospital staff during the COVID‑19 pandemic in Iran

-The global impact of the COVID-19 pandemic, with 769 million recorded cases and 6.95 million deaths by August 2023, has exerted immense pressure on healthcare systems.
-Frontline medical professionals, facing unprecedented challenges, are susceptible to stress, potentially leading to profound health implications.
-In this research we aimed to evaluate the mental health status of healthcare staff under effect of ongoing COVID-19 pandemic.

-due to
+This study, conducted between 2021 and 2022 in hospitals in Tehran, Kerman, and Golpayegan, focused on the mental health of 1,231 nurses and physicians during the COVID-19 pandemic, which had caused 769 million cases and 6.95 million deaths by August 2023.
+Using the General Health Questionnaire-28 (GHQ-28) and the K-means clustering algorithm, researchers identified a cluster (Cluster two) with the highest mental distress scores, primarily consisting of females, bachelor's degree holders, and nurses.
+Among this group, anxiety/insomnia was a significant concern.
+The findings suggest the need for management plans, such as redistributing night shifts, to improve the mental health of hospital staff, especially those in roles most impacted by the pandemic.